FunctionalKotlin/katas/src/main/java/recursion/reduce/README.md

 `reduce` behaves exactly likes `fold`, but instead of receiving an accumulator it uses the first element of the list as the initial value.

-If you want to use the provided tests the function must be called `reduceKt` and must be inside the `recursion` package.
+If you want to use the provided tests the function must be called `reduceKt` and must be inside the `recursion.reduce` package.

 ## Arguments